benjaminselfridge/model-checking/doc/ModelChecking2.md

 ---

-In the [previous post](ModelChecking1.html), we introduced transition systems, which are directed graphs that capture how the state of a system can evolve through time.
+In the [previous post](ModelChecking1.html), we introduced transition systems, which are directed graphs that capture properties of the state of a system as it evolves through time.
 Each state in the graph was labeled with a *true-set*, the set of all atomic propositions which are true in that state.
 We explored how to build logical propositions in terms of the atomic propositions of the state labels, and how to check that such a proposition is an *invariant* of the transition system.
 By using an off-the-shelf graph search algorithm, we discovered all reachable states and evaluated the proposition at each state.

 In this post, we will take a look at how transition systems can be derived from computer programs.
-We will develop a very simple imperative programming language, and then we will write a function that converts programs written in this language to transition systems.
-We'll also look at a few examples of such programs, and we'll show how to apply our `checkInvariant` function from the previous post to these examples to check important properties.
+We will develop a very simple imperative programming language, and then we will write a function that converts parallel programs written in this language to transition systems.
+Finally, we'll use this language to implement Peterson's algorithm for mutual exclusion, and we'll use the `checkInvariant` function from the previous post to ensure that it is correct.

 # A simple imperative programming language